Aromatase deficiency: Gene mutation

-Aromatase deficiency is an autosomal recessive disease with most of the mutations occuring along the highly conservative regions of the gene.
+Aromatase deficiency is an autosomal recessive disease with most of the mutations occurring along the highly conservative regions of the gene.
 Both homozygous and heterozygous mutations have been identified along various locations of the exon on the P450 arom (CYP19) gene localized on chromosome15p21.1.
 In addition, mutations in cytochrome P450 oxidoreductase (POR), which is required for enzymatic activity of aromatase, can also cause aromatase deficiency.